kingllama/vscode-OA515/README.md

 ## Attribution

 - The font in the above screenshots is *Menlo*
-- This theme was originally developed on themes.vscode.one
+- This theme was originally developed with [themes.vscode.one](themes.vscode.one)